dat-2k2/Java-2nd-sem/src/main/java/org/src/json/README-json-parser.md

   - Not handling non-representable in JSON types.

 ## Structure
-- JSON types: Json Value, include JsonObject, JsonString, JsonNumber, TRUE, FALSE, NULL
+- JSON types: Json Value, include JsonObject, JsonArray, JsonString, JsonNumber, TRUE, FALSE, NULL
 - JsonParser: a parser receiving a string and can read the whole string into a JsonValue (if the string is json-parsable)
 - JsonWriter: utility class returning the string form of JsonValue
 - JsonBuilder: utility class constructing JsonValue from Object, Array, List, Number and String (including Primitives)